mcendon/login-pwa/README.md

 https://login-app-1ff05.web.app/ngsw.json

 It defines in JSON format, the cache update strategy for the app and assets, and define a hashtable with version information for each file

+# Other project comments

+Initially, the Firebase Authentication metadata.lastSignInTime field was proposed to be used as the last login field, but I found some issues like this one: https://github.com/firebase/firebase-js-sdk/issues/662 and the fact that lastSignInTime is updated before the login data is returned by the Auth service, causing the same result every time (clock always inits in zero).

+I decided to use Firestore database with authentication to manage the lastSignInTime field read / update field manually as an approach to the solution.